Ontario Highway 7: Downloaded Peel-York segment

 The downloaded section of Highway 7 continues into Brampton as Peel Regional Road 107 as it enters the heavily urbanized part of the GTA.
-Now named Bovaird Drive, it soon widens to a four- to six-lane suburban arterial road.
+Now named Bovaird Drive, it soon widens to a four-to six-lane, suburban arterial road.
 The former highway then follows Highway 410 south, where it continues east along Queen Street (also Peel Road 107).

-Still an arterial, the former highway then enters York Region and the City of Vaughan, where it runs 2 km (1.25 mi.) north of Toronto proper; its closest approach to it.
+Still an arterial, the former highway then enters York Region and the City of Vaughan, where it runs 2 km north of Toronto proper; its closest approach to it.
 East of Highway 400, it passes through Vaughan Metropolitan Centre, Vaughan's planned downtown core, which is the northern terminus of the west arm of the Toronto subway's Line 1 Yonge-University.
 Beyond Keele Street, it curves to the north and becomes an at-grade expressway, through the vicinity of the Vaughan, Markham, and Richmond Hill tripoint.
-The expressway has a speed limit of 80 km/h (50 mph), with few traffic signals.
+The expressway has a speed limit of 80 km/h, with few traffic signals.
 There are grade-separated crossings of Dufferin, Bathurst, and Yonge Streets, as well as Bayview Avenue, where there is insufficient space to accommodate both intersections for them and their interchange ramps for Highway 407, which runs alongside it, and these streets are accessed by signalized L-shaped connector roads.
 East of Bayview, Highway 7 resumes as an arterial road along the boundary of Markham and Richmond Hill as far as Highway 404, before running solely through Markham.

-Despite its urbanized arterial setting through York Region, which includes a dedicated bus rapid transit facility (the Highway 7 Rapidway) running down its centre for most of the way across the region outside the expressway section, and no longer being a provincial highway since being downloaded to municipal authorities in 1997, the road is still officially named "Highway 7", but otherwise has no street name, and received the number York Regional Road 7, displacing Islington Avenue which was redesignated as Regional Road 17.
+Despite its urbanized arterial setting through York Region, which includes a dedicated bus rapid transit facility (the Highway 7 Rapidway) running down its centre for most of the way across the region outside the expressway section, and no longer being a provincial highway since being downloaded to municipal authorities in 1997, the road is still officially named "Highway 7".
+However, it otherwise has no street name, and received the number York Regional Road 7, displacing Islington Avenue which was redesignated as Regional Road 17.

-The Toronto Star ran a series of articles in 2013 depicting the urbanization of the downloaded Highway 7 in the Greater Toronto Area, including a proposed name change to "Avenue 7" through York Region. although this name has not been applied as of 2025.
+The Toronto Star ran a series of articles in 2013 depicting the urbanization of the downloaded Highway 7 in the Greater Toronto Area, including a proposed name change to "Avenue 7" through York Region, although this name has not been applied as of 2025.

-Until 2015, Highway 407 merged into Highway 7 in Pickering; this section was rebuilt as Highway 407E, opening on June 20, 2016.
+Until 2015, Highway 407 merged into Highway 7 in Pickering at the intersection with Brock Road (Durham Regional Road 1); this section was rebuilt as Highway 407E, opening on June 20, 2016.